Life-Changing Results for Construction Accident Victims

-Construction Accident Statistics
+Construction Accident Statistics & Insights

-12,300 construction workers were injured in Texas in 2018, according to reports compiled by the U.S. Bureau of Labor Statistics (BLS).
+12,300 construction workers were injured in Texas in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS also reported that 107 workers lost their lives that year.
 That figure represents about 22% of all workplace fatalities in 2018.
 In 2021, there were 127 construction workers killed in accidents.
-Safety standards are in place to protect construction workers, but these numbers show that accidents are still continuing to occur in this field more than any other.
+Safety standards are in place to protect construction workers, but these numbers show that accidents are continuing to occur in this field more than any other.

 - Falls, which accounted for 33.5% of fatalities in 2018.